Russian stock market, crushed by war, will partially reopen

 “If someone is holding a traditional 60% stock, 40% bond portfolio matched to a global index, their exposure to Russia would be roughly 0.02% of their portfolio,” Johnson said.
 “Russia barely registers.”

-The reopening of Russia's stock market has only minimal economic significance compared with the heavy weight of U.S.-led sanctions.
-A myriad of U.S., European and Japanese companies have pulled out of the country; there have been bank runs and panic buying of staples like sugar; and Russia's currency, the ruble, has been beaten down.
+Hundreds of U.S., European and Japanese companies have pulled out of the country; there have been bank runs and panic buying of staples like sugar; and Russia’s currency, the ruble, has languished.

+Under the restrictions in place, foreign shareholders will be unable to sell shares — a rule imposed to counter Western sanctions against Russia's weakening financial system and currency.

+Trading will be allowed in 33 of the 50 companies that are part of the country's benchmark MOEX index, including air carrier Aeroflot, state-owned gas producer Gazprom and the oil company Rosneft, according to a central bank announcement about the reopening.

-Russia's government may step in Thursday, and in future days, to support its companies and investors.
+Russia's government may intervene to support its companies and investors.
 Prime Minister Mikhail Mishustin said March 1 that the country’s National Wealth Fund would purchase up to 1 trillion rubles ($10.2 billion) in Russian shares by the end of the year.

-Before the war, there had been growing interest in Russian stocks among foreign institutional investors looking for opportunities in emerging markets.
+Before the war, foreign investors were showing growing interest in Russian stocks as an emerging markets opportunity.
 But roughly a week into the war, Russia was removed from emerging markets indexes compiled by MSCI, a division of Morgan Stanley.

 MCSI said that after consultation with a large number of asset managers it determined the Russian stock market to be “uninvestable.”
 That took away a primary incentive for fund managers to invest there.